Management of Ruptured Ovarian Cyst

-Many ovarian cysts do not rupture.
-Experts don’t know why some cysts break open and some do not.
+Many ovarian cysts don't rupture.
+Experts don’t know why some cysts break open and some don't.
 A cyst is more likely to rupture during strenuous exercise or sexual activity.
 If you have a health condition that makes you bleed easily, you will likely need surgery for a ruptured cyst.

 There are different types of ovarian cysts.
 Functional cysts are the most common type.
 These only occur in women who have not gone through menopause.
 They often happen when an egg doesn’t release from the ovary during ovulation.
 These cysts are the most common type to rupture.